AzureApp/azure_server/README.md

 ⚠This code is still a Work-In-Progress⚠

+## Dependencies
+- CMake (3.12+)
+- Ninja (optional but recommended)
+- Golang on PATH
+- Perl on PATH
+- Android SDK and NDK (for targeting Android only)
+- NASM (for targeting Windows only)

 ## Building

-To buil this azure server for your desired platform, you can use the integrated build script `azbuild`.
+To build this azure server for your desired platform, you can use the integrated build script `azbuild`.

 1. clone this repo
 2. run `azbuild setup` to setup dependencies
 3. copy the `config.example.ini` file to `config.ini` and modify the values inside the config to your requirements
 4. run `azbuild build --target={android,windows}` to build for that target.
 Omitting the target will build for the current host system (if supported).
-5. `azbuild --help` shows the full lists of commands supported
+5. `azbuild --help` shows the full lists of commands supported and `azbuild {command} --help` shows extended instructions for a specific command

 This build script is still a work-in-progress.
 It is possible to use cmake directly to build this project but this isn't recommended as there are a large amount of flags that must be passed to cmake for a successful compilation.